Gunday: Filming

-Rajat Poddar handled the production design while Aseem Mishra did the cinematography.
+Rajat Poddar was the film's production designer while Aseem Mishra handled the cinematography.
 Subarna Ray Chaudhuri designed the costumes while Rameshwar S Bhagat edited the film.
 Principal photography began on 14 December 2012 in Mumbai.
 It was shot at the Chandivali Studio, where the scenes between Singh, Kapoor and Chopra were filmed.
 The first schedule ended by December 2012.
 While filming a song sequence, Singh injured himself after falling from a height; he suffered a gash on his cheek.
 He was rushed to the nearest hospital and had to get a few stitches.
 The second schedule of the film started in January 2013 in Mumbai, where the streets of Howrah were recreated on the outskirts of the city.
 The filming moved to Kolkata in mid-February, where the major portion of the film was filmed on-location.
 One of the early filmed scenes included a dramatic Durga Puja sequence under the Howrah Bridge with a crowd of 1000 people, for which a huge pandal was created.
 For building the pandal, a very old native professional was hired to give it an authentic 1980s look.

 The opening song "Jash-e-Ishqa" was filmed at the Howrah Bridge; several scenes were also filmed at the Jagannath Ghat and Maniktala fish market.
 The Dhapa area was recreated as the refugee camp, standing in for a refugee camp in Bangladesh.
 Other locations included the Victoria Memorial and Belbad Colliery, where the opening train sequences were filmed.
 The song "Tune Maari Entriyaan" was shot across various locations, including scenes at the streets of Calcutta High Court, Dalhousie and Dakshineswar Kali Temple.
-Additionally, a small part of Calcutta was recreated at the Film City in Mumbai, which included places with signboards in Bangla, CPM flags, yellow taxis and the iconic Metro Cinema.
+Additionally, a small part of Calcutta was recreated at the Film City in Mumbai, which included places with signboards in Bengali, CPM flags, yellow taxis and the iconic Metro Cinema.
 Filming in Kolkata continued till the end of March.

 Bosco–Caesar choreographed all the songs in the film.
 The cabaret dance number "Aslaam-E-Ishqum" featuring Chopra was filmed in early July over six days on a set created in Mumbai.
 The set for the cabaret number was modelled after Kolkata's once very popular bar "Trinka's", known for cabaret, where troupes from Russia and Europe used to come and perform.
-A huge coal mine set was erected at the Yash Raj Studio, where the four principal actors filmed the action scenes in July.
+A huge coal mine set was erected at the Yash Raj Studios, where the four principal actors filmed the action scenes in July.
 In early September 2013, Zafar informed the media via a tweet that he was scouting locations for the film in Muscat, Oman, where the song "Jiya" was filmed on location as a part of the last schedule.
 Zafar also revealed that fifteen days worth of shooting was left for the film, which was scheduled to occur in Kolkata and Raniganj.
 Filming resumed in late September 2013 in Durgapur, where a huge climatic action sequence was filmed in the coal mine area.
 The filming was done over a period of 110 days and was completed on 25 September 2013.